Blinc to invest Rs 100 crore in 6 start-ups | Business

 Blinc will invest Rs 100 crore in start-ups that have revenue of at least Rs 1-2 crore, and its product is operational.

-Ratanap said Blinc 2 has already committed Rs 30 crore investment that it has raised.
+Ratanpal said Blinc 2 has already received commitments for over Rs 30 crore from investors.

 ''We are also looking at digital and neo banks.
 We are closely watching development in this space,'' Ratanpal said.